 Public records also show that IPC conferences are held at resort and spa locations, with hotel rates of approximately $350 per night, and agendas that include “Attorney Time - Cocktail Hour”—all funded with public dollars.

 These two records below raise significant concerns about transparency, financial control, and basic fiscal oversight.
-The email instructs attendees not to book hotel accommodations directly, requiring all reservations to go through IPC, while the purchase order shows the district paying “Inland Personnel Council”—with an AALRR email contact—rather than the hotel itself.
+The email from an AALRR employee instructs district attendees not to book hotel accommodations directly, but instead requires that they book through "IPC's registration system."
+The purchase order shows the district paying “Inland Personnel Council”—with an AALRR email contact—rather than the hotel itself.

 This structure is atypical and obscures who is actually receiving and processing public funds for lodging, while also conflicting with representations that IPC is not a formal entity and maintains no financial accounts.
 Compounding these concerns, the Redlands Unified School District purchase order is dated February 2026 for a conference held in October 2025, indicating after-the-fact authorization of an already-incurred expense.

-Together, the mandatory booking requirement, indirect payment structure, and delayed approval raise questions about undisclosed markups or bundled pricing, lack of pre-approval controls, and whether governing boards had any meaningful visibility into or authorization over how public funds were being spent.
+These issues lead to questions as to whether governing boards had any meaningful visibility into or authorization over how public funds were being spent.

 ![]() | ![]() |